-- Family Matinee Nutcracker Suite: Can be preordered for $15/person for every matinee except December 8.
+- Family Matinee Nutcracker Suite: Can be preordered for $20/person for select matinees.
 During intermission, the “Nutcracker Suite” on the fourth floor will include the Trophy Cupcakes Sprinkle Station; marshmallows and toppings at the Hot Cocoa Station; a photo booth; a holiday appetizer buffet; and for the grownups, champagne and coffee.
+Find more info online.

 - Nutty Nutcracker: The Christmas Eve matinee allows dancers and stage crew to get a little creative.
 Expect some scene changes, improvisation, and surprise features.
 At past Nutty Nutcrackers, I’ve seen the dance of the snowflakes turn into a blizzard, gift exchanges between Clara and the Nutcracker Prince, and once, the Prince caught a fish from their boat!